 At first, this worried me.
 I looked over at the Idaho sideline and only saw a handful of players jumping up and down.
 Others remained to themselves.
 Walking around, or looking blankly onto the field while nestling their hands inside the collars of their shoulder pads.

 Again, I should have known better.
 I should have known this assistant coaching staff, who’ve heard everything Chuck Staben has said about the role football should play at this university, would have given everything in preparation for this game.
-In hindsight, of course there is no logical scenario in which these coaches wouldn’t get these players up to play this football game.
+In hindsight, knowing Idaho’s FBS death warrant had already been signed, of course there is no logical scenario in which these coaches wouldn’t get these players up to play this football game.

 Colorado State didn’t come even a quarter as hard as it needed to in order to fend off Idaho’s upperclassmen playing the best football game of their lives.

-I could tell when Matt Linehan was animated, even livid, after being sacked and seeing routes not coming together during our first couple of drives in the first quarter.
+Then you could see it when Matt Linehan was animated, livid even, after being sacked and seeing routes not coming together during our first couple of drives in the first quarter.

 Personally, I was prepared for the worst when Colorado State hit its first touchdown, covering over half the field on a home run strike.
-That was the Rams’ game.
+That’s their game.
 Hit big plays and hit them often.
-I wasn’t sure if Idaho was going to work its efficient, methodical offense to come back from it.
+I wasn’t sure if Idaho was going to work its efficient, methodical offense enough to overcome it.

 I should know better than to doubt Matt Linehan.

-I didn’t even see Deon Watson’s touchdown.
-I put my head down and collected myself for a minute to see if this was even real life.
+I didn’t even see Deon Watson’s touchdown which put Idaho up 34-7 in the third quarter.
+I buried my head as he streaked down the sideline so I could collected myself for a minute and gauge if this was even real life.